secludedfox/PyDEC-MAIN/README.md

 Open `config.json` with a texteditor and you'll see only one parameter to change.

-Set the `callsign` value to your staions callsign.
+Set the `callsign` value to your stations callsign.

 **NOTE:** The callsign has to be **8 characters** long and not include a `-`(dash)